Tim Lord: Life

 Lord was born on 10 February 1966, the son of Michael Lord, Baron Framlingham.
 He was educated at Bedford Modern School and Christ's College, Cambridge where he earned a blue for rugby.

 Lord qualified as a solicitor in 1991 with Slaughter & May but was subsequently called to the Bar at the Inner Temple in 1992, practising at Brick Court Chambers.
 He was made Queen's Counsel in 2008 and elected a Bencher of the Inner Temple in 2013.

 At the Chambers Bar Awards 2013, Lord was awarded ‘Commercial Litigation Silk of the Year’.
 At the same awards in 2014, Lord was awarded ‘Banking and Finance Silk of the Year’.
 Lord was featured in The Lawyer as one of their Hot 100 Barristers in 2013 and appeared in two of The Lawyer's Top 20 Cases of 2013 and is in three of their Top 20 Cases in 2014.

 In 2001, Lord married Amanda Jane Green.
-They have two sons.
 He played first-class Cricket for Cambridge University and is a playing member of the MCC.